prometheus/prometheus/docs/configuration/unit_testing_rules.md

 #     'a-bxc' becomes 'a a-b a-(2*b) a-(3*b) … a-(c*b)'
 #     '  axc' becomes 'a a … a'
 # Examples:
+#     1. '   1x4' becomes '1 1 1 1'
-#     1. '-2+4x3' becomes '-2 2 6 10'
+#     2. '-2+4x3' becomes '-2 2 6 10'
-#     2. ' 1-2x4' becomes '1 -1 -3 -5 -7'
+#     3. ' 1-2x4' becomes '1 -1 -3 -5 -7'
-#     3. '   1x4' becomes '1 1 1 1'
 #
 # '_' may be used in place of a number to indicate no value at that time.
 #
-# Additionally the keyboard 'stale' may be used to explicitly mark a series as
+# Additionally the keyboard 'stale' may be used to explicitly add a stale
-# stale.
+# marker at that timestamp.
 values: <string>
 ```

-`stale` is not possible to repeat using the expanding notation, but it is not
+It is not possible to repeat `stale` using the expanding notation.
-needed, instead for a period of 10 minutes where a value is stale use: `stale _x9`.
-See
-[staleness](../querying/basics.md#staleness) for more discussion on staleness in Prometheus.

 ### `<alert_test_case>`